|Edition: ||UK (hardback)|

-|When: ||October 2016|
+|Released: ||October 2016|

 |Publisher: ||John Blake Books|

 His fans have spoken, but despite their requests, Peter Davison has gone ahead and written his autobiography anyway.
 It wasn't the book they tried to stop — it was more like the book they didn't want him to start.
-An aspiring singer-songwriter, once dubbed Woking's answer to Bob Dylan (by his mum, who once heard a Bob Dylan song), Peter actually penned a hit for Dave Clark (still awaiting royalties) but soon swapped a life on the pub circuit to tread the boards.
+An aspiring singer-songwriter, once dubbed Woking's answer to Bob Dylan (by his mum, who once heard a Bob Dylan song), Peter actually penned a hit for Dave Clark but soon swapped a life on the pub circuit to tread the boards.

-From colonial roots — his dad was Guyanese and his mother was born in India — the family settled in Surrey where Peter's academic achievements were unspectacular: he even managed to fail CSE woodwork, eliciting a lament from his astonished teacher (All you have to do is recognise wood!').
+From colonial roots — his dad was Guyanese and his mother was born in India — the family settled in Surrey where Peter's academic achievements were unspectacular — he even managed to fail CSE woodwork, eliciting a lament from his astonished teacher ('All you have to do is recognise wood!').
 Despite this, Peter has secured his place in science fiction history, becoming the fifth Doctor Who, although he nearly turned down the role.
 The Time Lord connection continued with the marriage of his daughter Georgia to Dr Who number ten, David Tennant.

 The artist formerly known as Peter Malcolm Gordon Moffett has starred in a number of television series including Love for Lydia, A Very Peculiar Practice, At Home with the Braithwaites and The Last Detective and became a national treasure for having his arm up a cow in his role as Tristan Farnon in All Creatures Great and Small.
 He was also in a Michael Winner movie...

-One thing is for sure: of all the British screen and stage actors of the last fifty years, Peter Davison is certainly one of them and, within these pages, intrepid readers will at last have the dubious honour of sharing in his life and times as he despairs over whether there truly ever can be life outside the box.
+One thing is for sure: of all the British screen and stage actors of the last fifty years, Peter Davison is certainly one of them and, within these pages, intrepid readers will at last have the dubious honour of sharing in his life and times — as he despairs over whether there truly ever can be life outside the box.